wisp-forest/docs/docs/alloy-forgery/adding-recipes-and-fuels.md

 }
 ```

-Here is what each of the objects do:

-## Input Format
+### Input Format
 Inputs follows the Ingredient format with an addition of the `count` field within the Object declaration used to give info about how much of such is required.
-The max allowed amount of items that can be put within the recipes is **10**.
+A single recipe can accept, at max, **10** items.

 **TODO: ADD INFO ABOUT BOTH Item and Tag Ingredients combined with custom ingredients from fabric**

-## Output Format
+### Output Format

-There currently exists two methods of returning an item as an output:
+There currently exist two methods of returning an item as an output:

-#### Item
+- **Item**
   Using the `item` field as the items identifier combined with a `count` for control on the stack size of such returned item.
 Such is shown above as the first example.

-#### Tagged
-**Supported as of version 2.0.16+**
+- **Tagged** (Supported as of version 2.0.16+)

-Using the `tag` field supplied with the desired target tag will allow for which ever entries within such to be used as an output though due to tags random ordering, it's best to supply a `priority` array of outputs to chose from that are known to work out the gate if found.
+  Using the `default` field supplied with the desired target tag will allow for whichever entries within such to be used as an output though due to tags random ordering, it's best to supply a `priority` array of outputs to chose from that are known to work out the gate if found.

 ??? note "Tag Output Selection"
-    Such array will be sequentially check to see if the specified entry exists and if none are found, will default to using the tag to try and find any entry to use as an output.
+    The `priority` array will be sequentially checked to see if the specified entry exists and if none are found, will default to using the tag to try and find any entry to use as an output.

 Tagged Output Example:
 ```JSON